 The story is “drawn from supernatural themes of the German Romantic Era and Eastern European Folklore,” some of which I’ve been privileged to learn about during my travels.
 It’s a rich drama about “love, betrayal, life and death, vengeance, and forgiveness”.

 Although Albrecht uses deception to pursue Giselle, his peasant boy ruse is eventually revealed.
-When Giselle discovers his true identity, she’s shocked and dies of heartbreak.
+Giselle is shocked to discover his true identity, and dies of heartbreak.
 After her death, Albrecht faces the “otherworldly consequences of his careless seduction”.

 Adams uses “musical foreshadowing” in Giselle, with “recurring themes characterizing roles and moods throughout the ballet”.
 There’s a “love theme” which “ironically echoes during Giselle’s famous mad scene at the end of Act I”.
 The dark musical theme of the Wilis “shadows her mother’s premonition” and reappears when Giselle discovers Albrecht’s betrayal.